-Appendix C. Validation of exact result near criticality
+Appendix C: Validation of exact result near criticality

-In section 6 of main text we present exact analytical results for the spin-spin correlation function C(T,K) in equation (30), as well as its derivatives $\partial_T C(T,K)$ in equation (29) and $\partial_K C(T,K)$ in equation (31), for the full 2IK model in the close vicinity of the critical point.
-In turn, this allows us to find closed form solutions for both the thermometric precision $Q{SP}^2(T)$ in equation (32) and sensitivity to coupling strength $Q{SP}(K)$ in equation (33).
+In Sec.
+VI of main text we present exact analytical results for the spin-spin correlation function C(T, K) in Eq.
+(30), as well as its derivatives $\partial_T C(T, K)$ in Eq.
+(29) and $\partial_K C(T, K)$ in Eq.
+(31), for the full 2IK model in the close vicinity of the critical point.
+In turn, this allows us to find closed form solutions for both the thermometric precision $Q{SP}^2(T)$ in Eq.
+(32) and sensitivity to coupling strength $Q{SP}(K)$ in Eq.
+(33).
 In this section we validate these analytic expressions by comparison with full NRG calculations.
 For concreteness we carry out our NRG calculations with a coupling J=1, for which we find that $K_C \simeq 0.618$, $T_K=0.362$, $C^\simeq -0.385$ and we extract the constant $c\simeq 0.035$ from NRG thermodynamics.

-In panel (a) of figure 7 the NRG computed spin-spin correlation function is plotted for different values of impurity detuning, $\delta K = K - K_C$, where blue and red lines correspond to positive and negative detunings δK respectively.
-The corresponding exact results of equation (30) are denoted by the black dashed line.
+In panel (a) of Fig. 7 the NRG computed spin-spin correlation function is plotted for different values of impurity detuning, $\delta K = K - K_C$, where blue and red lines correspond to positive and negative detunings δK respectively.
+The corresponding exact results of Eq.
+(30) are denoted by the black dashed line.
 We see excellent agreement between the NRG and exact solutions, and note that the spin-spin correlation function remains largely unchanged as a function of T at low temperatures, but changes sharply as a function of the impurity detuning δK .
-Similarly, in panels (b) and (c) of figure 7 we show the spin-spin correlation function derivatives, $\partial_T \mathcal{C}(T,K)$ and $\partial_K \mathcal{C}(T,K)$ respectively in the colored red and blue lines for the NRG solution, and the black dashed lines shows the derived exact results equations (29) and (31).
+Similarly, in panels (b) and (c) of Fig. 7 we show the spin-spin correlation function derivatives, $\partial_T C(T, K)$ and $\partial_K C(T, K)$ respectively in the colored red and blue lines for the NRG solution, and the black dashed lines shows the derived exact results Eq.
+(29) and Eq.
+(31).
 We again note the excellent quantitative agreement.